 This week we killed two birds with one stone: we used the podcast 10 Things That Scare Me, as the basis of our conversation about different fears, at the same time as we practiced reported speech.
 Here you have a link to the table of info we used in class.

 Writing: This week for writing, start by having a conversation with a relative or friend about the 10 things that scare them.
 Then use this information to construct a text using reported speech.
 Best, Kelly

-In honor of Valentine's Day, we dedicated this week's class to talking about relationships and relationship conflicts, dedicating extra attention to perfecting the grammar point, I need you + verb, I want you + verb, I expect you + to, I ask you + to, etc. Listening: Learners can check out any of the listening exercises about relationships over at British Council or from ESL Lounge, Love is in the Air.
+In honor of Valentine's Day, we dedicated this week's class to talking about relationships and relationship conflicts, dedicating extra attention to perfecting the grammar point, I need you + verb, I want you + verb, I expect you + to, I ask you + to, etc.

 For original version, listen to an episode of Esther Perel's podcast Where Should I Begin?
 Or listen to the show, Dear Sugars, if you click on the episode title you can also find the transcript to go along with the listening.

 For original version check out the archive of essays, articles, and stories at the New York Times section Modern Love.